manimejia/manimejia.github.io/projects/OSU/Graduate-School-Website.md

    caption: This screenshot highlights the use of the "contact card" design pattern, which is incorporated throughout the site whenever personal contact information is displayed.

 tasks:
-- Developed comprehensive architectural documentation of the legacy Oregon State Graduate School website, in preparation for a complete rebuild.
+- Developed comprehensive documentation of the legacy website.
+- Designed a content strategy to cover the same information with zero redundancy.
 - Worked closely with various OSU entities to establish the requirements and restrictions for the new website, to be built on the Drupal 7 platform.
-- Met regularly with stakeholders to discuss the current interface and architectural designs for the new website.
+- Met regularly with stakeholders to discuss their own needs for the new website.
-- Developed wireframes, diagrams. and questionnaires to communicate these designs and collect feedback from stakeholders.
+- Developed wireframes, diagrams. and questionnaires to communicate with and collect feedback from all stakeholders.
 - |
   Developed numerous usability innovations, which allowed this academic website to stand out from others and receive much recognition.
 This included, in part:

   - A 'multi-audience' home page layout and 'content agnostic' homepage carousel
   - A searchable and very informative listing of all current Graduate Programs